kadcom/mda/Readme.md

 - High cohesion, low coupling.
 Things that should be together should be in the same place.
 - Sensible dependencies.
 I have justification why I use the dependencies.
+- Sensible defaults.
+Every configuration has defaults that make the development easy.

 This project is as plain as vanilla.
 I don't use any ORMs and strive to have very minimal dependencies.
 Heck, this project doesn't have any interface